OpenDataManchester/OSTFD/docs/schema/index.md

     ---

-    Contains information regarding the materials at the very start of the process of creating packaging.
+    Contains information regarding the materials at the very start of the process of creating textile and fashion items.

     [:octicons-arrow-right-24: Base materials](./base-materials.md)